 A single 45 g stone was found in Northwest Africa and sold in Erfoud, Morocco to a collector.
 A sample was submitted for analysis and classification to Northern Arizona University (T. Bunch), and Planetary Studies Foundation (P. Sipiera).
 Northwest Africa 3330 was determined to be a chondrite with anomalous fayalite (Fa21.8) and ferrosilite (Fs18.8) ranges, and was assigned to the transitional H/L chondrite group.
 The H/L group comprises a couple of dozen members, most of which might represent a distinct ordinary chondrite parent body.
 Northwest Africa 3330 is either a representative of this distinct parent body, or alternatively, it could indicate that the Fa and Fs ranges for the H and L parent bodies need to be extended.
 The potential identification of other chemical and petrographic characteristics inconsistent with those of the H and L parent bodies would help settle this question.

-A petrologic type of 5 was assigned to this meteorite, a rare type shared by only one other transitional H/L chondrite member (Dhofar 428).
+A petrologic type of 5 was assigned to this meteorite, a rare type currently shared by only seven other transitional H/L chondrites.
 Northwest Africa 3330 has been shocked to stage S2 and has experienced terrestrial weathering consistent with grade W3.
 The specimen of NWA 3330 shown above is a 1.26 g partial slice.